-Once you’re jailbroken, you may want to tinker around with the device, grab your apticket off of it, copy files to and from it, or investigate the filesystem.
-To do this you’ll need to connect to it from a computer via SSH.
+Once jailbroken, you may want to tinker around with the device, grab your apticket off of it, copy files to and from it, or investigate the filesystem.
+To do this you’ll need to connect to it from another device via SSH.
 In this guide we’ll take you through how to do just that, as well as how to protect yourself by changing the default passwords.

 2) Open up the Settings app on your Apple TV and navigate to the Network section.